dmolin/tash/README.markdown

     tash.events.require( "account.UserJustLoggedIn" );

 The call to the require function will 'create' the requested namespace, if not already existing (multiple calls are perfectly fine).
-The event name becomes a namespace, with 3 functions available, created for us:
+The event name then becomes a namespace, with 3 new functions created for us:

     - publish( event data );
     - subscribe( callback, [scope] );